 Firebolt’s indexing capabilities drew Audiohook as they looked to improve the performance on their ELT.
 They needed to design the data model to more effectively prune the unnecessary records at ELT job time to significantly cut down on run time.

 Firebolt’s primary index - powerful sparse indexing - was the answer.
-Leveraging the Firebolt primary index, Audiohook is able to quickly find the exact rows in a tablet, where other technologies would be unable to prune and require scanning a lot of data.
+Leveraging the Firebolt primary index, Audiohook is able to quickly find the exact rows in a table, where other technologies would be unable to prune and require scanning a lot of data.
 This allows Audiohook to get a much more efficient spend.

 Sparse Index Zoom in